-In the past, I have taken on leadership roles in many large national and EU-funded projects, and produced work for a number of knowledge users including the OECD, the UK Cabinet Office, the UK environment ministry (DEFRA), UK Foresight, the European Commission, the Dutch Environment Ministry, WWF and the RSPB.
-In 2015-16 I served as a specialist advisor to the UK Parliamentary environmental audit committee for its inquiry on the EU referendum.
+In the past, I have taken on leadership roles in many large national and EU-funded projects, and produced work for a large number of knowledge users including the OECD, the UK Cabinet Office, the UK environment ministry (DEFRA), UK Foresight, the European Commission, the Dutch Environment Ministry, WWF and the RSPB.
+In 2015-16 I served as a specialist advisor to the UK Parliamentary Environmental Audit Committee during its inquiry on the EU referendum.
+In 2016-20, I served on the Scientific Committee of the European Environment Agency.
+Between 2014 and 2018 I Chaired COST Action IS1309 (Innovations in Climate Governance –INOGOV, 2014-8), an extensive, 28 country network of excellence which was ranked amongst the top 4 performing Actions (total = 669, 2014-2020)) for its “breakthrough” outputs and impact.

-In my research, I am currently working on two main topics:
+I am currently working on three main things:

-- Brexit and the environment – I co-lead an award winning ESRC funded academic network which seeks to understand what challenges and opportunities Brexit raises for environmental policy and governance
+• Brexit and the Environment – an award winning ESRC funded academic network which seeks to understand what challenges and opportunities Brexit raises for environmental policy.

 Websites